pe1l1nl1/23007/Anatomy /02102023 General Myology (Introduction).md

 - cauda (punctum mobile)

 <img width="450" alt="image" src="https://github.com/pe1l1nl1/23007/assets/19546253/0bb6429a-8376-4ecb-b093-693f8855de07">

 - origo -o. - alkuperä - 起源
 - insertio -i. - lisäys - 插入
 - function -f. - toiminto -功能

 ### Muscle function
-- antagonist - 拮抗剂
+- antagonist - 拮抗剂  - which oppose the desired movement, that is, while the agonist muscles are generating the contraction movement, the antagonists promote the gradual relaxation and stretching of the muscle, allowing the movement to happen in a coordinated way.
-- agonist - 激动剂
+- agonist - 激动剂 - which contract in order to generate movement;
+- synergists - 增效剂- which contract in the same direction as the agonists, helping to produce movement;
 - triceps relaxes - rentouttaa trisepsiä- 放松你的三头肌
 - biceps contracts -hauislihansupistukset - 二头肌收缩